Sindex42/gilded-rose-js/README.md

   - Simplified the nested if statements
   - Created classes for each category of item that inherits from the Item class
   - Integrated the classes back into the updateQuality function
-  - Removed magic numbers and added a module to hold th constants
+  - Removed magic numbers and added a module to hold the constants
+  - Added a Conjured item as an update to the system

+### Reflections

+- advanceDay function needs further refactoring as it is too long
+- creating new items could be changed into a more generic function

 ## Original Specifications